symfony/symfony-docs/service_container/tags.rst

             $container->registerAttributeForAutoconfiguration(SensitiveElement::class, static function (
                 ChildDefinition $definition,
                 SensitiveElement $attribute,
-                // we update the union type to support multiple type of reflection
+                // update the union type to support multiple types of reflection
                 // you can also use the "\Reflector" interface
                 \ReflectionClass|\ReflectionMethod $reflector): void {
                     if ($reflection instanceof \ReflectionMethod) {